What is Salary Slip?

 Frequently Asked Questions

 A salary slip or payslip is a document issued monthly by an employer to its employees.
-A salary slip contains a detailed breakdown of employee salary and deductions for a given period.
+A pay slip contains a detailed breakdown of employee salary and deductions for a given period.

 The salary slip is important as it helps employees in seeking loans, future employment, income tax planning, availing government subsidies, and acts as a legal document of employment.
 Preserving salary slips is as important as the employment certificate.